justinmclean/ApacheWombat/README.md

 >   APACHE WOMBAT SUBCOMPONENTS:
 >
->   The Apache Wombat includes a number of subcomponents with
+>   Apache Wombat includes a number of subcomponents with
 >   separate copyright notices and license terms.
 Your use of the source
->   code for the these subcomponents is subject to the terms and
+>   code for these subcomponents is subject to the terms and
 >   conditions of the following licenses.
 >
 >   This product bundles Bootstrap 3.3.6, copyright Twitter, Inc.,
->   which is available under a MIT license.
+>   which is available under the MIT license.
 >   For details, see licenses/bootstrap.MIT.

-It's always a good idea to mention the product version in the license pointer as licenses may differ between versions of a product and have done in the bootstrap project.
+It's always a good idea to mention the product version in the license pointer as licenses may differ between versions of a product, as they have done in the bootstrap project.

 Next looking at the index.html you can see a number of references to other JavaScript frameworks and code.
 They include [HTML5 shiv][4], [Respond.js][6] and [jQuery][8].